Omar Abdel-Rahman

-Sheikh Omar Abdel-Rahman (عمر عبد الرحمن), (ʾUmar ʾAbd ar-Raḥmān; 3 May 1938 – 18 February 2017), commonly known in the United States as "The Blind Sheikh", was a blind Egyptian Islamist and Jihadist militant who served a life sentence at the Federal Medical Center, Butner near Butner, North Carolina, United States.
+Sheikh Omar Abdel-Rahman (عمر عبد الرحمن), (ʾUmar ʾAbd ar-Raḥmān; 3 May 1938 – 18 February 2017), commonly known in the United States as "The Blind Sheikh", was a blind Egyptian Islamist and jihadist militant who served a life sentence at the Federal Medical Center, Butner near Butner, North Carolina, United States.
 Formerly a resident of New York City, Abdel-Rahman and nine others were convicted of seditious conspiracy in 1995.
 His prosecution grew out of investigations of the 1993 World Trade Center bombing.

 Abdel-Rahman was the leader of Al-Jama'a al-Islamiyya (also known as "The Islamic Group"), a militant Islamist movement in Egypt that is considered a terrorist organization by the European Union and the Egyptian government.
 The group was responsible for many acts of violence, including the November 1997 Luxor massacre, in which 58 foreign tourists and four Egyptians were killed.
-The official 9/11 Commission Report mentions his lectures as an inspiration for the assassination of Egyptian president Anwar Sadat.
+The 9/11 Commission Report mentions his lectures as an inspiration for the assassination of Egyptian president Anwar Sadat.

 Youth

 Abdel-Rahman was born in the city of al-Gamalia, Dakahlia Governorate, Egypt, on 3 May 1938.
 He lost his eyesight when he was 10 months old.
 He studied a Braille version of the Qur'an as a child, had it memorized by age 11 and was sent to an Islamic boarding school.
 He developed an interest in the works of Ibn Taymiyah and Sayyid Qutb.
 He studied at Cairo University's School of Theology and later earned a Doctorate in Tafsir (quranic interpretation) from Al-Azhar University in Cairo.
 His thesis was entitled Al-Qu'ran Min Khushumihi Kama Tashawwarahu Surah At-Tawba (The Qur'an's Attitude toward Its Opponents in the Perspective of Surah At-Tawba), which "received international acclaims with the highest grade."
 Part of the 2,000-page dissertation has been published in book form in 2006 in Egypt as Mawqif al-Qur'an min khusumih.
 Soon after leaving university, Abdel-Rahman began preaching against the secular regime of Egyptian president Gamal Abdel Nasser.
-Abdel-Rahman became one of the most prominent and outspoken Muslim clerics to denounce Egypt's secularism.
+Abdel-Rahman became one of the most prominent and outspoken Muslim Brotherhood clerics to denounce Egypt's secularism.